 When students stay abroad for one semester, they are funded for 120 days.
 When they stay for two semesters, they are funded for 240 days.

 It is possible to receive up to 12 months of Erasmus+ funding (studying and/or internships) per study cycle.
 A renewed funding for the master level is possible.

 Apply by following this link.
 After registration, applicants receive an email containing a link and login details.
 The applicant then must follow the link and enter a password, before entering further details and uploading the following application documents:

-The annual application deadline is 15.02. to participate in the programme either in March or October of the following year.
-Around mid to the end of March, all applicants receive an email in Mobility Online, notifying them of their accepted place in a partner university and also of any other information or documents required.
+The annual application deadline is 15.02. to participate in the programme either in the winter semester or the summer semester of the following academic year.
+Around mid to the end of March, all applicants receive an email in Mobility Online, notifying them of their accepted place at a partner university and also of any other information or documents required.
 All further organizational matters can be viewed in Mobility Online.

 If you are completing an internship in an EU country or in Iceland, Liechtenstein, Norway or Turkey that is 60 days or longer, you are eligible to apply for a scholarship.
 Your personal financial situation is irrelevant and is not taken into consideration!

 Advantages of participating in the Erasmus+ internship programme: :